Videos & Blog Posts To Help You Build Incredible Habits To Help Get Your Healthier, Happier, Fitter & Stronger

 This way you exercise and choose a better option for dinner.
 That will boost your sense of achievement and improve your motivation to get back on track the day after.
 While if you pick up the first take away you find, head home and eat it all on the couch while watching TV, you will likely feel awful.
 Sounds familiar?
 Next time try to tell yourself "challenge accepted" because there is always another way.

 If your first reaction to that is "I hate it!" you are not alone.
-Many of my personal training and online coaching clients started like that.
+Many of my online coaching clients started like that.
 Over time they realised the secret I am about to tell you.
 Nobody likes all kinds of exercise, but everybody can find at least one activity they enjoy doing.

 You may not like running, but how about cycling, rowing or even dancing for cardio?
 Maybe you don't like lifting heavy weights, but yoga and callisthenics can help you just as well to build strong muscles.
 Do you see where I am going with this?